Methocarbamol: Marketing

 Methocarbamol without other ingredients is sold under the brand name Robaxin in the U.K., U.S., Canada and South Africa; it is marketed as Lumirelax in France, Ortoton in Germany and many other names worldwide.
 In combination with other active ingredients it is sold under other names: with acetaminophen (paracetamol), under trade names Robaxacet and Tylenol Body Pain Night; with ibuprofen as Robax Platinum; with acetylsalicylic acid as Robaxisal in the U.S. and Canada.
 However, in Spain the tradename Robaxisal is used for the paracetamol combination instead of Robaxacet.
 These combinations are also available from independent manufacturers under generic names.

 Research

-Although opioids are a typically first line in treatment of severe pain, several trials suggest that methocarbamol may improve recovery and decrease hospital length of stay in those with muscles spasms associated with rib fractures.
+Although opioids are typically first-line treatments in severe pain, several trials suggest that methocarbamol may improve recovery and decrease hospital length of stay in those with muscle spasms associated with rib fractures.
 However, methocarbamol was less useful in the treatment of acute traumatic pain in general.

 Long-term studies evaluating the risk of development of cancer in using methocarbamol have not been performed.
 There are currently no studies evaluating the effect of methocarbamol on mutagenesis or fertility.

-The safety and efficacy of methocarbamol has not been established in pediatric individuals below the age of 16 except in tetanus.
+The safety and efficacy of methocarbamol have not been established in pediatric individuals below the age of 16 except in tetanus.